Principal Investigator

 Undergraduate Students

-Macy Schelp, Junior, Pre-Med
+Macy Schelp, Senior, Pre-Med

 Macy joined the lab in Fall 2023.
 Macy is studying how the mechanical trade-off between the transmission of velocity versus force constrains the diversity of the surrounding anatomical system.
 As a focal study group, Macy is using fishes known as 'darters' (Percidae).

-Michael Bergeron, Junior, Pre-Vet
+Michael Bergeron, Senior, Pre-Vet

 Michael joined the lab in Fall 2022.
 Michael is studying the decoupling of the oral and pharyngeal jaws in cichlid fishes and how it varies along the velocity-force trade-off.